 'Services to children' means services provided by a non-government organisation that is responsible for the supervision of, or authority over, a child.
 This includes the provision of:

 It does not include one-off activities, nor incidental or ad hoc contact with children.

 Incorporating gives an organisation a formal legal structure, making it a 'legal person' that can enter into contracts in its own name such as borrowing money or obtaining insurance.
 More information about incorporation for not-for-profit organisations is available from Consumer Affairs Victoria .

-Not all Victorian non-goverment organisations need to incorporate, but if you are seeking a new funding contract with the Victorian Government to provide services to children this will be a requirement from 1 July 2019.
+Not all Victorian non-government organisations need to incorporate, but if you are seeking a new funding contract with the Victorian Government to provide services to children this is a requirement from 1 July 2019.

 Your organisation will need to speak to its current insurance provider to determine if they will provide insurance against liability for child sexual abuse.
 If they do not provide this type of cover, your organisation may need to seek other insurance providers.